Maneesha28/Stroke-Prediction-using-Neural-Network/README.md

 # 🧠 Stroke Prediction Using Neural Networks

-This project predicts the likelihood of a stroke using a neural network trained on health data.
+This project predicts the likelihood of stroke using a neural network trained on health metrics including demographics, medical history, and lifestyle factors.

 ## 🚀 Features
 - Preprocessing: Encoding, binning, SMOTE for class balancing